What is Asynchronous (aka Async) Communication & Why It Matters

 Which Roles Are the Hardest to Shift to Async Work?

-Async communication benefits everyone.
+Async is a form of communication that benefits everyone.
 However, the ease of shifting to async-first best practices can vary based on an individual’s role within an organization.

-We’ve identified the types of roles that face the most challenges which attempting to shift to async-first work.
+We’ve identified the types of roles that face the most challenges while attempting to shift to async-first work.

 - Executives — attitudes and behaviors about getting work done in an office and during meetings may be more ingrained and more challenging to change.